-- 1. Deferred Prosecution Agreement.
-Deferred prosecutions may not be agreed to in cases in of domestic violence. - a.
-Conditions for Agreement.
-At any time, the prosecutor and a defendant, who has counsel, or who has voluntarily waived counsel may agree to the deferral of a prosecution for a specified period of time based on one or more of the following conditions: - i.
-That the defendant shall not commit any new offense(s); - ii.
-That the defendant may not engage in specified activities, conduct, and associations bearing a relationship to the conduct upon which the charge against the defendant is based; - iii.
-That the defendant shall participate in a supervised rehabilitation program, which may include treatment, counseling, training, or education; - iv.
-That the defendant shall make restitution in a specified manner for harm or loss caused by the offense, or any other reasonable conditions, including voluntary exclusion from the Nez Perce Reservation; or - v.
-The defendant's participation in the Healing to Wellness Court. - b.
+- a.
+That the defendant shall not commit any new offense(s); - b.
+That the defendant may not engage in specified activities, conduct, and associations bearing a relationship to the conduct upon which the charge against the defendant is based; - c.
+That the defendant shall participate in a supervised rehabilitation program, which may include treatment, counseling, training, or education; - d.
+That the defendant shall make restitution in a specified manner for harm or loss caused by the offense, or any other reasonable conditions, including voluntary exclusion from the Nez Perce Reservation; or - e.
+The defendant's participation in the Healing to Wellness Court. - 2.
 Contents of Agreement.
 The agreement must be in writing, must be signed by the parties, and must state that the defendant waives the right to speedy trial for an additional sixty (60) days past the end of the deferral period.
 The agreement may include stipulations concerning the admissibility of the police report, specified testimony, or dispositions if the deferred prosecution is revoked.
-The agreement shall be filed with the court. - c.
+The agreement shall be filed with the court. - 3.
 Violations of Agreement.
 The prosecution must be deferred for the period specified in the agreement unless there has been a violation of its terms.
 Sanctions can be imposed for violation of the agreement, without revoking the agreement in its entirety.
-The conditions of the agreement shall be monitored by the Probation Department. - d.
+The conditions of the agreement shall be monitored by the Probation Department. - 4.
 Expungement of Records.
-After expiration of the period of deferral and after the defendant's successful completion of any conditions of deferral, upon motion by the court, the defendant, or the defendant's counsel, the court shall allow the expungement of the court records of all record of the proceedings by entering an order of dismissal of charges and expungement, inscribing each record of the proceedings with the word "Expunged" and sealing the file.
+After expiration of the period of deferral and after the defendant's successful completion of any conditions of deferral, upon motion by the court, the defendant, or the defendant's counsel, the court shall allow the expungement of the court records of all record of the proceedings by entering an order of dismissal of charges and expungement, inscribing each record of the proceedings with the word "Expunged" and sealing the file. - 5.
+Stipulated Order of Continuance.
+In certain circumstances, a stipulated order of continuance may be available. - C. Plea Negotiations and Recommendations.
+A prosecutor and counsel for the defendant, or the defendant when acting pro se, may engage in discussions with a view toward reaching an agreement that, upon the entering of a plea of guilty to a charged offense or to a lesser or related offense, the prosecutor will do one of the following